shap/shap/README.md

 ### DeepExplainer

+An implementation of Deep SHAP, a faster (but only approximate) algorithm to compute SHAP values for deep learning models that is based on connections between SHAP and the DeepLIFT algorithm.

 - [**MNIST Digit classification with Keras**](https://slundberg.github.io/shap/notebooks/Front%20Page%20DeepExplainer%20MNIST%20Example.html) - Using the MNIST handwriting recognition dataset, this notebook trains a neural network with Keras and then explains predictions using `shap`.

 ### GradientExplainer

+An implementation of expected gradients to approximate SHAP values for deep learning models.
+It is based on connections between SHAP and the Integrated Gradients algorithm.
+GradientExplainer is slower than DeepExplainer and makes different approximation assumptions.

 - [**Explain an Intermediate Layer of VGG16 on ImageNet**](https://slundberg.github.io/shap/notebooks/gradient_explainer/Explain%20an%20Intermediate%20Layer%20of%20VGG16%20on%20ImageNet.html) - This notebook demonstrates how to explain the output of a pre-trained VGG16 ImageNet model using an internal convolutional layer.

 ### KernelExplainer

+An implementation of Kernel SHAP, a model agnostic method to estimate SHAP values for any model.
+Because it makes not assumptions about the model type, KernelExplainer is slower than the other model type specific algorithms.

 - [**Census income classification with scikit-learn**](https://slundberg.github.io/shap/notebooks/Census%20income%20classification%20with%20scikit-learn.html) - Using the standard adult census income dataset, this notebook trains a k-nearest neighbors classifier using scikit-learn and then explains predictions using `shap`.